anshuman35/gke-custom-compute-class-examples/README.md

  kubectl scale deployment test-workload --replicas 30
 ```

-This creates 10 replicas.
-Next, let's scale up the workload again to see what happens when we hit the max nodes for`n2 spot` and fall back to `n2d spot`.
+We now have 30 replicas with pods landing on the n2 nodes.
+Next, let's scale up the workload again to see what happens when we hit the max nodes for `n2 spot` and fall back to `n2d spot`.

 6. Scale up to 100 replicas: